l3uddz/traktarr/README.md

 Options:
   -t, --list-type TEXT            Trakt list to process.
 For example, anticipated,
-                                  trending, popular, watchlist or any other user list  [required]
+                                  trending, popular, watchlist or any URL to a list  [required]
   -l, --add-limit INTEGER         Limit number of shows added to Sonarr.
                                   [default: 0]